Table of contents

 command is a powerful tool used to undo changes in a Git repository.
 It can be used to unstage files, alter commits, and even delete changes altogether.
 This guide explains the different modes of using git reset

 , particularly focusing on resetting the HEAD pointer to a previous state in the project's history.
+For more specific scenarios, you might also want to check out our guides on how to remove files from staging and how to remove files from commits.

 Understanding Git reset and HEAD